 FAST is an acronym for things to check in a suspected stroke victim:

 F - Face / Does the face droop on one side when the person smiles?

 A - Arm / After raising both arms, does one of the arms drift downwards?

-T - Time / If any or all of the above are observed call for 9-1-1 (if in US or 999 in UK) and ask for medical assistance.
+T - Time / If any or all of the above are observed call 9-1-1 in the U.S. and 999 in the UK - and ask for medical assistance.

 Centers for Disease Control and Prevention

 The awareness color for Stroke Awareness is Red.